Meteor-Community-Packages/meteor-simple-schema/README.md

 simple-schema
 =========================

 A simple, reactive schema validation smart package for Meteor.
-Used by collection2 package and autoform package, but you can use it by itself, too.
+It's used by the [collection2](https://github.com/aldeed/meteor-collection2) and [autoform](https://github.com/aldeed/meteor-autoform) packages, but you can use it by itself, too.

 ## Basic Usage

-If you're using the autoform or collection2 package, you define your schema as part of defining those options.
+If you're using the `autoform` or `collection2` package, you define your schema as part of constructing those objects.
 Otherwise, set up a SimpleSchema instance like so:

 ```js